1st1/async_pep/pep-async.rst

 This proposal makes coroutines a first class construct in Python to clearly separate them from generators.
-This allows unambiguous usage of generators and coroutines close to each other, as well as helps to avoid intermixing them by mistake.
-It also enables linters and IDEs to improve code static analysis and refactoring.
+This allows unambiguous usage of generators and coroutines in the same source file, as well as helps to avoid calling generators from coroutines and vice-versa.
+It also enables linters and IDEs to improve static code analysis and refactoring.

 Introducing the ``async`` keyword enables creation of asynchronous context manager and iteration protocols.
 The former lets Python perform non-blocking